pawntheory/dcp_log/README.md

 Include `dcp_log.h` in whatever file you want to have logging enabled.

 - Each printed line removes any included newlines, carriage returns, and tabs.
-- Each printed line is a maximum of 80 characters.
+- Each printed line is a maximum of 80 characters, prefixes included.

 ### Log Prefix Types